IfnotFr/statistics/README.md

 $statistics = Statistics::of($validSales);
 ```

-Next, Specify the date column and the interval for filtering datas :
+### 2 : Specify the date column and the interval for filtering datas :

 ```php
 use WhiteFrame\Statistics\Interval;